Statutory guidance

 Guidance on the regulations as they apply to products being supplied in or into Great Britain.

-This guidance has not yet been amended to reflect the announcements on 1 August 2023 and 24 January 2024 that the Government intends to introduce legislation to extend recognition of certain goods that meet EU requirements (including the CE marking), indefinitely, beyond 2024 for many products.
-When that legislation is passed, certain goods that meet EU requirements will be able to be placed on the GB market.
+This guidance has been amended to reflect the announcements on 1 August 2023 and 24 January 2024 that the Government is extending recognition of certain goods that meet EU requirements (including the CE marking), indefinitely, beyond 2024 for many products.
+The Product Safety and Metrology etc. (Amendment) Regulations 2024 give effect to this and came into force on 1 October 2024.

-January 2024
+December 2024

 1. Introduction

-Read guidance on the regulations in Northern Ireland
+Read guidance on the regulations in Northern Ireland (“NI”).

-This Guide is designed to help you comply with the Pyrotechnic Articles (Safety) Regulations 2015, as they apply in Great Britain (referred to in this document as “the 2015 Regulations”).
+This Guide is designed to help you comply with the Pyrotechnic Articles (Safety) Regulations 2015, as they apply in GB (referred to in this document as “the 2015 Regulations”).
 The 2015 Regulations (as they apply in GB) set out the requirements that must be met before pyrotechnic articles can be placed on the GB market.
 The purpose of the legislation is to protect consumers and individuals from unsafe pyrotechnic articles.

 This guidance is intended for those engaged in making pyrotechnic articles available on the GB market and for enforcement authorities.
 The persons engaged in making pyrotechnic articles available on the market are manufacturers, importers and distributors (including retailers) and are referred to collectively as “economic operators”.